Reco ransomware removal instructions

 What is Reco?

-Reco is a piece of malicious software, belonging to the Djvu ransomware family.
-This program operates by encrypting data and keeping it on lockdown, until a ransom is paid (i.e. until a decryption tool/software is purchased).
-As this ransomware encrypts data, it renames files with the ".reco" extension.
-Therefore, a file titled something like "1.jpg" would appear as "1.jpg.reco" and etc. Once this process is complete, Reco creates the "_readme.txt" text file, which contains the ransom note.
+Reco is malicious software belonging to the Djvu ransomware family.
+This program operates by encrypting data and denying access until a ransom is paid (i.e., until a decryption tool/software is purchased).
+When this ransomware encrypts data, it renames files with the ".reco" extension.
+Therefore, "1.jpg" becomes "1.jpg.reco".
+Once this process is complete, Reco creates a "_readme.txt" text file, which contains the ransom message.

-The note in the text file states that all the victim's files have been encrypted and to decrypt them, they need to buy the decryption tool and unique key.
-The developers of Reco offer a free decryption of one file as proof of their ability to restore the encrypted data.
-They will do so, if the file does not contain any valuable information (likely implying that it must not be a database, backup, large excel sheet or similar).
-The message further tells that the cost of the decryption tool and key is 980 USD.
-However, if affected users contact the cyber criminals within 72 hours, it can drop by 50 percent.
-To get more information and further instructions, victims are to contact the criminals via the email addresses provided.
-If they do not receive a response in six hours, users should check their "Spam/Junk" folders for the reply.
-Programs like Reco employ strong encryptions, which can only be decrypted with the software used for the encryption.
-Despite the fact that there are no free tools capable of "cracking" these encryptions, users are strongly advised against meeting the demands of cyber criminals.
-There are no guarantees that once the ransom is paid, the decryption tools/software will be sent.
-Frequently in cases of ransomware-type infections, the developers of these malicious programs do not hold up their promises.
-Victims' data remains encrypted, thereby permanently lost.
-The only possible solution is to restore the files from a backup.
-However a backup copy had to be made before the infection and stored separately.
+The message in the text file states that all files have been encrypted, and to decrypt them, users must purchase a decryption tool and unique key.
+The developers of Reco offer free decryption of one file as 'proof' of their ability to restore the encrypted data.
+They will do so, if the file does not contain any 'valuable information' (likely implying that it must not be a database, backup, large excel sheet, or similar).
+The message gives the cost of decryption tool and key, which is 980 USD, however, if affected users contact the cyber criminals within 72 hours, this can drop by 50 percent.
+To get more information and further instructions, victims are able to contact the criminals via the email addresses provided.
+If they do not receive a response within six hours, they are advised to check their "Spam/Junk" folders for the reply.
+Programs such as Reco employ strong encryptions, which can only be decrypted with knowledge of the software used for encryption.
+Although there are no free tools capable of "cracking" these encryptions, users are strongly advised against meeting the demands of cyber criminals.
+There are no guarantees that once the ransom is paid, decryption tools/software are sent.
+In many cases of ransomware-type infections, the developers of these malicious programs do not hold up their promises.
+Data remains encrypted and is permanently lost.
+The only solution is to restore the files from a backup, however, the backup copy must have been made before the infection and stored separately.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Xoza, Angus, Mike are just a few examples of ransomware-type software similar to Reco.
-Nearly all programs of this kind share certain similarities - they encrypt data and demand payment for its decryption.
-However, they differ by what cryptographic algorithm they use (symmetric or asymmetric) and the size of the demanded payment.
+Xoza, Angus, and Mike are just some examples of ransomware-type software similar to Reco.
+Nearly all programs of this kind share certain similarities - they encrypt data and demand payment for decryption.
+They might differ only by cryptographic algorithm they use (symmetric or asymmetric) and the size of the ransom.
 Ransoms typically vary between three-digit and four-digit sums (in USD).
-Usually, cyber criminals prefer digital currencies (e.g. cryptocurrencies, pre-paid vouches, etc.), as transactions of such are difficult/impossible to trace.
-In most cases, manual decryption (without the involvement of the ransomware developers) isn't viable.
-It is only possible, if the ransomware in question is still in development and/or has bugs/flaws.
-To protect files from data encrypting or damaging attacks, users are advised to create backup copies and keep them in remove servers and/or unplugged storage devices.
+Usually, cyber criminals prefer digital currencies (e.g. cryptocurrencies, pre-paid vouches, etc.), as these transactions are difficult/impossible to trace.
+In most cases, manual decryption (without the involvement of ransomware developers) is not viable.
+This is only possible if the ransomware in question is still in development and/or has bugs/flaws.
+To protect files from data encryption and damaging attacks, create backup copies and keep them on remove servers and/or unplugged storage devices.
 Ideally, multiple backups should be stored in different locations.

 How did ransomware infect my computer?